alburezg/child_death_clean/README.md

 ## Structure

-The folder `R` has the following folders, which are needed to transform the data to the right format, produce the model estimates
+The directory `R` has three sub-directories, which are needed to transform the data to the right format, produce the model estimates
 , and produce the figures and tables, respectively.

 A - Data formatting